History of Club Atlético River Plate: First Copa Libertadores (1980s)

-Decade of 1990s: the success continues
+The success continues (1990s)

 In 1990 Daniel Passarella is named coach, winning the 1989–90 tournament and reaching the Copa Libertadores semi-finals, being eliminated against Barcelona de Guayaquil.
 1991 was the year which started the longest period of no victories against Boca Juniors: 13 matches.
 That year Ramón Díaz returned to the club, after his career in Europe, and River obtained the 1991 Apertura with Díaz as top scorer with 14 goals.

 But Ramón Díaz emigrated again (this time to Yokohama Marinos) in 1993, nevertheless River won the 1993 Apertura with a team formed by youth promises such as Ariel Ortega, Marcelo Gallardo and Hernán Crespo.

 In 1994 Enzo Francescoli returned to the club, winning another title that year with River Plate (the 1994 Apertura), along with Roberto Ayala and goalkeeper Germán Burgos (both acquired to Ferro) and being coached by former player Américo Gallego.
 River also remained unbeaten that season, for the first time in club's history.

 After the brief Carlos Babington's run as coach, Ramón Díaz came to be his replacement in 1995.
 The following year River won its second Copa Libertadores, defeating América de Cali in the finals again ten years after.
 América won the first game 1–0 but River overcome 2–0 in Buenos Aires, winning the Cup by goal average.
 Hernán Crespo scored the two goals in the decisive match.

 River would later win its third treble, obtaining the 1996 Apertura and 1997 Clausura and the 1997 Apertura.
 Internationally, River won (also for the first time in club's history) the 1997 Supercopa Sudamericana defeating São Paulo in the finals, with great performances of Marcelo Salas and Marcelo Gallardo.
 After the three championships and the Supercopa, Enzo Francéscoli retires, and River would overcome his missing two years later.
 The 1996/1997 River Plate team is considered among the best teams in South American football history, with stars like Francéscoli, Salas, Julio Cruz, Ariel Ortega, Marcelo Gallardo, Juan Pablo Sorín, Germán Burgos, Celso Ayala, Matías Almeyda, Sergio Berti or Santiago Solari.

 In 1999 River won the last title under the coaching of Ramón Díaz, the Apertura tournament, with Javier Saviola as top-scorer with 15 goals.
 Saviola is also the youngest player to debut for River Plate, playing at the age of 16.
 Pablo Aimar also was a key player and vital playmaker.

 That same year, Argentine sports magazine El Gráfico #4172 named River Plate as "Champions of the Century" ("Campeón Del Siglo"), noting the club's achievements, especially its then 30 Primera División titles against Boca Juniors' 24 and Independiente's 15.